RogerLuo-Code/coding-practice/docs/data-structure/heap/top-k-problem.md

 ### Top K Smallest Elements Using Approach 2

 1. Construct a **Max** Heap with size $K$.
-2. Add elements to the Max Heap one by one until there are $K$ elements (or heapify the first K elements).
+2. Add elements one by one to the Max Heap.
-3. Compare the new element with the max element of the heap:
-    - If new element >= max, proceed to the next element.
-    - If new element < max, pop the max element from the heap and add the new element.
+3. If heap size > $K$, pop the max element from the heap.
 4. Repeat step 2 and 3 until all elements have been processed.

 Note that